jereelton-devel/zoox-test/README.md

 > NOTE: Use URL-Encode to send a request for api zoox-api: urlencode (PHP)

-> NOTE: This project is part of the zoox project and must be used together with the zoox-api.
+> NOTE: This project is part of the zoox project and must be used together with the <h1>zoox-api</h1>.

 # Configure Apache Server - XAMPP
 C:\webserver\xampp-php7.4.8\apache\conf\extra\httpd-vhosts.conf